EITIorg/eiti/public_html/sites/all/modules/contrib/s3fs/README.txt

 If you want your site's aggregated CSS and JS files to be stored on S3, rather than the default of storing them on the webserver's local filesystem, you'll need to do two things:
-1) Enable the "Use S3 for public:// files" option in the s3fs coniguration, because Drupal always* puts aggregated CSS/JS into the public:// filesystem.
+1) Enable the "Use S3 for public:// files" option in the s3fs configuration, because Drupal always* puts aggregated CSS/JS into the public:// filesystem.
 2) Because of the way browsers interpret relative URLs used in CSS files, and how they restrict requests made from external javascript files, you'll need